letronghieu4897/To-Duck-List/README.md

 - 🔄 Tasks persist between browser sessions
 - 🎯 Tasks automatically sorted by deadline proximity
 - 🖱️ Drag and drop to reorder tasks
+- 🔒 Privacy-focused: all data stays local on your device

 ## Installation
 The extension can be installed directly from the Chrome Web Store.